 Another ‘vu’ is Jamais vu.
 It’s like something with which we are familiar, all of a sudden becomes bizarre and brand new.
 It can be experienced by repeating a word over and over again.
 The word starts to lose its meaning and we start getting a feeling that how is it even a word, it’s so weird.
 Scientists believe this happens, because continuing to excite the neurons of the same word, causes them to become inhibited.

-Though many parapsychologists still believe that their is some connection to past-life experiences for deja vu, there’s yet more investigation to go.
+Though many parapsychologists still believe that their is some connection to past-life experiences for deja vu, there’s yet more investigation to go and we might get some other answers to the question that Why do we experience Deja vu?

 Found this article interesting?
 Let us know in the comments section.